-- 6.1 Every driver is to return their completed incident report form to the Clerk of the Course as soon as possible after having either retired from or completed the event (Refer SSR 61). - 6.2 After any incident with any competitor, family or pit crew.
+- 6.1 Every driver is to return their completed incident report form to the Clerk of the Course as soon as possible after having either retired from or completed the event (Refer SSR 61). - 6.2 Incident reports to be submitted after any incident with any competitor, family or pit crew.